strongloop/strongloop.com2/_posts/2019-05-15-building-an-online-game-with-loopback-4-pt3.md

 }
 ```

-Then we can update everyting accordingly.
+Then we can update everything accordingly.

 ```ts
 char.level! += levels;